ctfs/write-ups-2015/easyctf-2015/forensics/corrupted/README.md

 -rw-r--r--  1 xxx  xxx   6234 Jan  4 09:06 10931434_890605537650928_5977686544027780096_n.jpg
 ```

-Of the downloaded versions, only one, `5WzbbhtpMkQ.jpg`, has the same size (`6851`) as the corrupted version:
+Out of the downloaded versions only one, `5WzbbhtpMkQ.jpg`, has the same size (`6851`) as the corrupted version:

 ![](./5WzbbhtpMkQ.jpg)